karthikdechiraju/react-native-animated-login/README.md

 # React Native Animated Login

 This is a simple animated login component which is built on top of react native animated api.
-This uses native driver for animations to acheive smooth animation.
+This uses native driver to acheive smooth animation with 60fps.

 ![](demo.gif)